-Aestheticians work at salons and spas and perform specialized skin treatments on clients.
-Most often, treatments are focused on the face but they may also perform body treatments such as body wraps, massages, waxing, sugaring, manicures and pedicures.
-Therapists also have specialized knowledge of skin care products and can recommend an at-home skin care regime coupled with recommended skin care products that would be appropriate.
+An aesthetician is someone who works at a salon or spa, giving specialized skincare treatments to clients, in particular facial skincare treatments.
+They may also perform body treatments such as body wraps, massages, waxing, sugaring, manicures and pedicures.
+Aestheticians have specialized knowledge when it comes to skincare products and can recommend an at-home skincare regime coupled with recommended products that would be appropriate for their client.

 An aesthetician performs skin treatments that are non-medical.
 In some cases, they may work along with dermatologists at their offices, but typically are found in spa-like settings.

 Skin therapies may be used as a relaxing treatment, or to address a skin problem such as acne, eczema, or dry skin.
 Relaxing skin therapies may include facials and massages, and these can be enjoyed by anyone simply seeking some personal time.